-In To Sell Is Human author Daniel Pink look at sales and how it’s changed in the era of the digital revolution, new scientific research.
+In To Sell Is Human, author Daniel Pink looks at sales and how it’s changed in the era of the digital revolution, new scientific research.

 Pink says that an ethical approach to sales is the most effective approach you can take in this day and era.